iPlumb3r/BizApp-Spec-Methodo/ReadMe.md

 Motivation
 -
-This methodology incarnate a common core for both :
+This methodology incarnate a common core of best practices for both :
-- Tradionnal developpement
+- A tradionnal developpement (where the Ontology will be an input for a robust technical specification)
-- Ontology-Driven developement
+- An ontology-Driven developement (where the Ontology will be a direct consumable for dedicated software components)